niklashigi/apk-mitm/README.md

 [![](https://img.shields.io/npm/v/apk-mitm?style=flat-square)](https://www.npmjs.com/package/apk-mitm)

-Inspecting a mobile app's HTTPS traffic is probably the easiest way to reverse-engineer its behavior.
+Inspecting a mobile app's HTTPS traffic using a proxy is probably the easiest way to figure out how it works.
 However, with the [Network Security Configuration][network-security-config] introduced in Android 7 and app developers trying to prevent MITM attacks using [certificate pinning][certificate-pinning], getting an app to work with an HTTPS proxy has become quite tedious.

 `apk-mitm` automates the entire process.
 All you have to do is give it an APK file and `apk-mitm` will: